 Center for Grand Strategy

-the Center for Grand Strategy will serve as an intellectual hub for the critical examination of American grand strategy.
-Specifically, it will support research that takes a fresh look at America’s grand strategic choices; foster dialogue between scholars and practitioners; and help train a new generation of public servants who will be grand strategic innovators.
+the Center for Grand Strategy serves as an intellectual hub for the critical examination of American grand strategy.
+Specifically, supports research that takes a fresh look at America’s grand strategic choices, fosters dialogue between scholars and practitioners, and helps train a new generation of public servants who will be grand strategic innovators.